 The first rule of thumb: Choose the time that’s right for you.
 That could mean timing your move with the start of your teen’s school year or before your child is born.
 Do you have personal deadlines or goals that coincide with the sale of your house?
 Consult your schedule before you become a slave to the market.

 The worst thing you can do is put your house on the market when your property isn’t ready to sell, or you’re not emotionally prepared to sell.
 Is your roof in need of serious repairs that will turn off everyone who comes for a viewing?
 Is your chimney falling apart or septic tank on the fritz?
 Rushing to sell your home by putting it on the market before it’s ready may lead to an underpriced sale that could cost you several thousands of dollars.

 BEST TIME: When You Can Maximize Your Curb Appeal

 There’s no question that spring and summer offer the best chance to sell your home from the outside in.
-Buyers are attracted to the exterior home first.
+Buyers are attracted to the exterior of the home first.
 The more manicured and landscaped your lawn, the more easily buyers can see themselves enjoying their summers outside.
-Showing your house with open windows, fresh flowers, lush grass, and a crystal-clear pool maximize your home’s appeal.
+Showing your house with open windows, fresh flowers, lush grass, and a crystal-clear pool maximizes your home’s appeal.

 WORST: Dead of Winter